-Dems hit secrecy of GOP health care bill, threaten delays
+McConnell says GOP getting ready for Senate health care vote

 - Sam Elliott rides again as ‘The Hero’

+There were also rumblings of discontent by some conservatives.
+Sen. Ted Cruz, R-Texas, said the Republican plan does “not yet” do enough to reduce premiums, a key GOP goal.
+And Sen. Rand Paul, R-Ky., said it would be “a non-starter” if the developing bill’s subsidies are as large as Obama’s.

+Lacking the votes to stop it, Democrats are criticizing the still-evolving bill as a stealthy measure that GOP leaders want to rush through the chamber before anyone knows what’s really in it.
+In protest, they began objecting to usually routine requests for committee hearings to run more than two hours after the full Senate convenes.

-They held the Senate floor for several hours late Monday and promised to use procedural tactics to slow the Senate’s work in an effort to focus attention on the Republican effort.
-They also forced McConnell to turn aside requests to require Senate committees to debate and vote on the measure, a step in the legislative process that GOP leaders have foregone.
+They held the Senate floor for several hours late Monday and forced McConnell to turn aside requests to require Senate committees to debate and vote on the measure, a step in the legislative process that GOP leaders have foregone.

 “The combination of secrecy and speed are a toxic recipe,” said Sen. Richard Blumenthal, D-Conn.